This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Split-vein

 A rex begonia leaf propagates in this nature.
 Pick a leaf and remove the petiole.
-On the prominent veins seen on the underside of the leaf, make several cuts.
+Make several cuts on the prominent veins on the underside of the leaf.

 The leaf can then be laid down, lower side up, in the median.
 New growth will then sprout through the cuts.